KyexLabs/kyexTrading/README.md

 # ZetaChain App Contracts

-Contracts of official applications deployed by the core team to ZetaChain.
+Official Contracts of KYEX Trading Platform.

 ## Learn more about ZetaChain